 Oh and if you feel like you absolutely must expand your product line, at least define new categories for each one of those, so you have a shot at being market leader again.

 What a treasure chest of marketing gold!
 All of the marketing advice you could ever need in a book that’s almost as old as me (I’m a 1991 model).
 Genius!
-If you’re interested in business, entrepreneurship, startups, or even have your own already, this is an absolute must read.
+If you’re interested in business, entrepreneurship, startups, or even have your own already, The 22 Immutable Laws Of Marketing is an absolute must read.

 What else can you learn from the blinks?